vtorrillas/vtorrillas.github.io/README.md

-# Victoria Torrillas
+# Hello there! 👋

-* My name is Victoria and I'm a Software Engineer
+My name is Victoria Torrillas, and I'm a Platforms Software Engineer at Starling Bank.

+## Technologies
-* I am currently learning Java and TypeScript
+* Java
+* Typescript
+* PostgreSQL
+* MySQL
-* I have basic knowledge of Python and MySQL
+* Python

+Speaking Engagements:
+* 4th Women in Technology HuddleHive Hackathon